cMardikas/mInstaller/README.md

 ## Run it

-When run from its git checkout, `mInstaller` automatically checks its own repository, fast-forwards from `origin/main` if needed, and then continues.
+When run from its git checkout, `mInstaller` automatically checks its own repository, fast-forwards from `origin/main` if needed, and then continues..

 Interactive menu: